vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

 ## Result

-For our test, we sign the order...
+Now, let's take a look at the finished product.
+First, we sign our name and submit the signature:

 ![image](/assets/2026-01-22/040.png)

-... and check the Peakboard Hub filesystem to confirm the signature is stored successfully.
+Inside our Peakboard Hub's filesystem, we can confirm that the signature was uploaded successfully:

 ![image](/assets/2026-01-22/050.png)